MariusArlauskas/moviesProject/README.md

     Header with navigation for offline/online users

     Login page
+        User can login with email and password
         BackEnd JWT authorization

     Register page
+        User can register

-    BackEnd saves user seen movies for a day (since api does not let permanent saving) Not saving movies until request for them is made.
+    BackEnd saves users checked out in site movies for a day (since api does not let permanent saving) Not saving movies until request for them is made.

     Logging user out if his session end and he tried to do someething without access (will be changed to refresh token in the future)